 Since 1999, Talking Changes has offered personally-tailored, dynamic, interactive and solution-focused trainings, seminars, and curricula on a variety of cultural diversity, awareness and inclusion training topics.
-The subjects range from diversity and inclusion writ large, to specific anti-racism, LGBTQ, and anti-semitism-targeted programs.
-The goal of every training is for participants to leave feeling enlightened, empowered, energized and valued, with greater knowledge and solutions they can bring back to the organization, as well as to their own individual lives.
+The subjects range from cultural humility/awareness and inclusion in the broadest sense to specific anti-racism, sexual identity, and gender identity awareness programs.
+The goal of each and every training is for participants to leave feeling enlightened, empowered, energized and valued, with greater knowledge and solutions they can bring back to the organization, as well as to their own individual lives.